Forensic Accountants Compute Damages in Personal Injury and Wrongful Death Actions

 Quality assessments of economic losses for catastrophic injuries and fatal accidents

 As an attorney, you’re quite familiar with the phrase, “No amount of money can truly compensate.”
 Yet, when it comes to severe personal injuries and wrongful death cases, money is at the heart of the case.
 A plaintiff attorney’s success in advocating for the client depends on securing a damage award that seems fair in light of all the facts.
 On the defense side, once it’s clear that the defendant is liable, the attorney must protect the client from an excessive damage award.
 But how does either side know what is fair?
-At North American Forensic Accounting PC, we provide expert litigation support for plaintiff and defense lawyers.
+At North American Forensic Accounting, we provide expert litigation support for plaintiff and defense lawyers.
 We perform calculations of present and future losses, controlling for a range of factors that could affect the outcomes.
 When you retain NAFA for litigation support, you get clear, understandable reporting that can stand up to intense scrutiny.
 Our quality work can help you negotiate a timely, appropriate settlement.
 If your case goes to trial, our NAFA leaders can bolster your case with effective expert witness testimony on the financial aspects of the case.

 Projecting future losses in PI and wrongful death cases